Earth Day: Time to take good care and at the same time, perhaps go without

 Happy Earth Day everyone!

-Top Image above: United States Department of Agriculture
+Top Image above: United States Department of Agriculture.

 Bottom image above: NASA